-I did a full inspection of Hive #1 today, the first inspection of the year.
-I also moved the hive to a new location a couple feet away, further from a small walkway that cut too much into the bees’ flightpath.
+I did a full inspection of one of my hives today, the first inspection of the year.
+I also moved the hive to a new location a couple feet away, farther from a small walkway that cut too much into the bees’ flightpath.

-That’s the hive on the left and the new location on the right.
+That’s the hive on the left in the above photo, and the new location on the right.
 I didn’t use a smoker or a sugar spray bottle.
 The bees were disoriented but calm.
 It’s possible I could have done without my veil or gloves.
 But I’m not that lovey-dovey with the bees just yet.
 I’ll explain everything after the video.

 The frames from the original top brood box were filled with capped brood or open brood, with a few frames full of honey and pollen.
 They were placed in the bottom box of the new hive.
 The virtually empty frames from the original bottom brood box were placed in the new top brood box.
-Thus, the brood boxes were effectively reversed, which supposedly helps to prevent swarming, the logic being that the queen prefers to move up into empty frames to lay her eggs.
+Thus (if you’re following this), the brood boxes were effectively reversed, which supposedly helps to prevent swarming, the logic being that the queen prefers to move up into empty frames to lay her eggs.
 I’m not convinced it makes any difference.
-In nature, the queen will expand the brood nest downwards, not up.
+In nature, the queen will supposedly expand the brood nest wherever she can go, up or down.
 I reversed the brood boxes so the empty frames are on top only because that’s what most of the experienced beekeepers I spoke to told me to do.
 I’m still not sold on it, though.

 - Update (May 06/11): For the record, here’s what I found on each frame from the top brood box: 1) Honey.
 2) Honey, pollen and open brood, by which I mean uncapped larvae, little grubs curled up at the bottom of the cells.
 3) Capped brood.
 4) Open brood.
 5) Open brood.
 6) Capped and open brood.
 7) Drone comb on a foundationless frame, moved to the edge of the box.
 8) Honey on a foundationless frame.
 9) Honey and pollen.
 10) Honey and pollen.
 The comb from the frames in the bottom brood box were mostly empty.
 Some frames didn’t even have drawn comb on them.